joaodfilipe/mercedes.io-automation-task-qae-v2/README.md

     Java file with the definition of all methods responsible for the files management (Screenshot and txt file);

 -- 7. "Definitions" :
-    Java file with the definition of all static constants;
+    Java file with the definition of all constants for comparison;

 -- 8. "PageActions" :
     Java file that gathers the calls for all element methods and runs the necessary actions;